NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 .. image:: ../_static/how-it-works-dle-regression-PI.svg
     :width: 400pt

-Or finally, it can be used to estimate performance the :term:`child model`.
+Or finally, it can be used to estimate performance of the :term:`child model`.
 When the :term:`nanny model` target was absolute error, we can estimate mean absolute error.
 Let’s estimate it for two sets: randomly selected observations for which ``x1`` < 0.5 (better performance region) and correspondingly - a set for which ``x1`` > 0.5 (worse performance region).